Colonel Tom Parker: Early talent management (1938–1954)

-In 1948, Parker received the honorary rank of colonel in the Louisiana State Militia from Jimmie Davis, the governor of Louisiana and a former country singer, in gratitude for Parker's work on Davis's election campaign.
-The rank was honorary, since Louisiana had no organized militia, but Parker used the title throughout his life, becoming known simply as "the Colonel" to many acquaintances.
+In 1948, Parker was awarded the honorary rank of colonel in the Louisiana State Militia by Jimmie Davis, the governor of Louisiana and a former country singer, in gratitude for Parker's work on Davis's election campaign.
+The rank was honorary, since Louisiana had no organized militia, but Parker used the title throughout his life, becoming known simply as "the Colonel".

-A young singer, Tommy Sands, caught Parker's eye in 1952, and Parker immediately set about promoting him.
-He arranged live appearances and became something of a father figure to the then-15-year-old Sands.
-Parker had intended to mold Sands into the next Roy Rogers, but Sands had no interest in such a plan.
-Instead, Parker sent demonstration recordings to record producer Steve Sholes at RCA Victor.
-Sholes showed little interest in Sands, but promised that he would attempt to find songs Sands might be able to record.
+A young singer, Tommy Sands, caught his eye in 1952, and Parker immediately began promoting him.
+He arranged live appearances and became a father figure to the then 15-year-old.
+Parker had intended to mold Sands into the next Roy Rogers, but Sands was not interested.
+Parker sent demonstration recordings of Sands to record producer Steve Sholes at RCA Victor, who offered to find songs for him to record.